 Anorexia impacts a person physically, emotionally, and behaviorally.
 At first, someone might become obsessive over food while attempting to lose weight.
 As a result, they may experience lethargy, poor concentration, and agitation.
 Over time, chronic restriction and anorexic symptoms can result in serious health consequences including malnourishment, dehydration, kidney failure, and cardiovascular problems.

 Sometimes, anorexia symptoms can be obvious.
-But, many people attempt to hide, downplay, or deny their eating disorder.
+But, many people attempt to hide, downplay, or deny their anorexia.
 They often don’t want to get into trouble, or they feel pressured to stop losing weight.

 Common symptoms of anorexia include: